mowings/resume/resume.md

 - Ongoing management upgrades and troubleshooting of large Opensearch and Aurora Postgres systems.
 - Architected a disaster recovery plan for 3d and larger Shutterstock Catalog infrastructure.

-All of my work with Shutterstock is also done with an eye toward reducing AWS costs wherever possible, while stil maintaining operational excellence.
+All of my work with Shutterstock is also done with an eye toward reducing AWS costs wherever possible to maximize our ROI in the cloud, while still maintaining operational excellence.
+Tools used include the Cost Explorer, CloudCheckr, Kubecost,  and AWS Quicksight

 ### Turbosquid - Senior Engineer (10.2012 - 02.2021)